studentinsights/studentinsights/our-work.md

 ------------------------------------------------

 ## Trust, access, and privacy
+> "Will students be able to examine their educational record and demand that errors are fixed?
+How long will data be kept on students?
+Will it move with them from school to school?
+What sorts of data will be shared and with whom?" <a style="display: block;" href="pals.html">- Audrey Waters</a>

 Building trust is one of our core values, and also one of the toughest challenges for any real-world data system.

 #### Trust